 The recipes themselves are divided into simple categories like appetizers, salads, pasta, fish, deserts, etc. There is a section called ‘vegetarian’ which is nice to help encourage people to reduce their overall meat consumption.
 There is additional information on most of the recipes that include things like nutrition, shopping dips and a little DASH diet tidbit that relates to the recipe.
 I like that the recipes include ingredients that are easy to find in most major grocery stores.
 I don’t always have time to run to a specialty store to find odd ingredients just to make dinner.
 The ingredients are simple, as are the directions although there is a nice range of recipe types.
 There are some you would call simple family cooking and others that are a little bit more exotic if you wanted to have company.

-Overall, I think if you are interested in healthy eating, eating a more natural diet, and getting healthier I think this cookbook will really come in handy.
+Overall, I think if you are interested in healthy eating, eating a more natural diet, and DASH diet cooking, I think this cookbook will really come in handy.